 We also used this campfire from Insect Lore.

 We used just white styrofoam plates and green striped napkins I found at Target.
-I really wanted to get these plates, these dessert plates, and these napkins but I couldn’t justify spending over ($30 with shipping) for something that would inevitably end up in the trash!
+I really wanted to get camping themed plates, dessert plates, and napkins but I couldn’t justify spending over ($30 with shipping) for something that would inevitably end up in the trash!

-The camping theme allowed for some really fun food!
+The camping theme birthday party allowed for some really fun food!